gavinr/emoji-map-layer/README.md

 - `layer` - ID of a Feature Layer from ArcGIS Online
 - `attribute` - attribute column of where to look for the emoji name
+- `attribute_prefix` - string that will be prepended to each attribute, main usage is `flag-`

 ## Examples